School of Peace Studies

 Topher teaches the Kroc School courses "Development & Conflict," "Sustainable Development," "Foundations of Peace & Justice Studies," "Sustainable Development," and "Research Methodology for Peace Studies & Practice."
 Topher also serves as Kroc School representative at USD's Center for Peace & Commerce (CPC), a joint venture of KSPS and the School of Business Administration.

 An economic geographer by training, Topher has consulted for various organizations including the World Bank, Mercy Corps, Humanitarian Policy & Conflict Research (HPCR) International, and the International Rescue Committee (IRC), on private sector development, urban economics, public finance in postwar and developing countries, and economic cost of violence.
-He has published in Journal of Economic Geography; Economics of Peace and Security Journal; Journal of Law and Development; Peace Economics, Peace Science, and Public Policy; Urban Studies, and elsewhere.
+He has published in Journal of Economic Geography; Economics of Peace and Security Journal; Journal of Law and Development; Peace Economics, Peace Science, and Public Policy, and elsewhere.
 Topher has conducted field work in Liberia and Sierra Leone, and along India's Red Corridor, where the Maoist insurgency is based, which led to his doctoral dissertation, "The Political Economy of Rural-Urban Conflict: Lessons from West Africa and India."

 Topher has a PhD in International Economic Development from MIT's International Development Group.
 Topher also has a Master of International Development, also from MIT/IDG, an MS in Geography from the University of New Mexico, and a BA in Philosophy from Swarthmore College.
 He has a graduate certificate in Humanitarian Studies from the Harvard Humanitarian Initiative.